lapots/gradle-app-environment-plugin/README.md

 Sequenced run of [download] and [install] allows to download .xz archive into [downloadPath], unpack .xz and unpack of .tar with its content to the corresponding [installPath]

+Also by providing parameter [id] for that task, you can specify the environment you'd like to download.